5,000 signatures reached

 Object to the A38 road development around Derby

-Consider the long term implications for climate change, and reconsider the felling of a hundred trees in Markeaton Park.
+Consider the long term implications for climate change, and reconsider the felling of hundreds of trees in Markeaton Park.

 Consider the chaos which will be caused in neighbouring areas during the 4 years of construction, and the implications for local air quality.

 Highways England are planning on expanding the A38 to add an extra lane of traffic.
 In doing so, they will fell hundreds of precious trees from Markeaton park.

 Trees are important because they take carbon dioxide out of the air, and play a role in removing other pollutants produced by vehicles.
 The kinds of mature trees that will be destroyed as a result of this road expansion cannot easily be replaced.